antfas/Getting-and-Cleaning-Data-Project/README.md

 Course Project
 Source Link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-unzip to local drive
+unzip to local drive.
+This will give you a UCI HAR Dataset folder

-run_analysis.R to parent folder of UCI HAR Dataset
+save run_analysis.R to UCI HAR Dataset folder

 setwd to UCI HAR Dataset

-Run run_analysis.R which will create a new file tiny_data.txt in your working directory
+Run run_analysis.R.
+This will create a new file tiny_data.txt in your working directory